top of page

 - The sole owner must meet the income requirements to qualify for the home loan.

-For brand new executive condominiums and HDB flats, the loan repayments cannot exceed 30 per cent of the sole borrower’s gross monthly income (This is known as Mortgage Servicing Ratio).
+For brand new executive condominiums and HDB flats, the loan repayments cannot exceed 30% of the sole borrower’s gross monthly income (This is known as Mortgage Servicing Ratio).

-For private properties and resale executive condominiums, the home loan – plus all existing debt obligations – cannot exceed 55 per cent of the sole borrower’s gross monthly income.
+For private properties and resale executive condominiums, the home loan – plus all existing debt obligations – cannot exceed 55% of the sole borrower’s gross monthly income.
 (This is known as Total Debt Servicing Ratio).

 There must be acceptance between all parties that, legally speaking, the sole owner is the one who holds the deed to the property; even if in reality their partner contributes as much or more to the mortgage.

-Typically, I would recommend that the higher income owner would hold the higher value property.
+Typically, I would recommend the higher income owner to hold the higher value property.

 Apart from qualifying for the loan, this would support future portfolio growth plans when you gear up a property and free up equity when it appreciates in value.